SIAT-IAT-355/A2-Personal-Website/README.md

 1. **Create and Edit Your Files Locally:**
    - Create the `index.html`, `style.css`, and `main.js` files in your cloned repository.
-   - Make edits locally on your machine using any text editor (such as Visual Studio Code, Sublime Text, etc.).
+   - Make edits locally on your machine using any text editor (Visual Studio Code).

 2. **Commit and Push Your Changes to GitHub:**
    - After making changes, commit them with Git and push them to GitHub: